xt1/Help/Introduction/NetServer configuration/Database/DynamicLoadedConnectionType Key.md

-Date: 2016-05-10
-SortOrder: 82
+<properties date="2016-05-10"
+SortOrder="82"
+/>

 If your application uses  a Sybase database or a  IBM DB2 database, this setting must be in your configuration file.
 This key sets the type of connection that should be loaded.
 The example displays the configurations for IBM DB2 & Sybase databases.

 ```
 IBM DB2